 Where to Stay at Blue Ridge Parkway

 If you’re making your way across the Blue Ridge Parkway in southwestern Virginia, I recommend the Rocky Knob Campground.
-While there are no electrical or water hookups it is still a fantastic starting point for some of the greatest hikes along the parkway including the majestic rolling hills of the Black Ridge Trail and the deep forests of Rockcastle Gorge.
+While there are no electrical or water hookups, it is still a fantastic starting point for some of the most significant hikes along the parkway including the majestic rolling hills of the Black Ridge Trail and the thick forests of Rockcastle Gorge.

 What to Do Once You Arrive at Blue Ridge Parkway

-Since Blue Ridge Parkway encompasses such a great area what you do largely depends on the particular region you’re staying in, however the entire parkway does have similar activities.
+Since Blue Ridge Parkway encompasses such a vast area what you do depends on the particular region you’re staying in.
+The entire parkway does have similar activities.
 Hiking around the hundreds of trail adjoining the Parkway is the most popular pastime.
 There are also many museums, visitor’s centers, and a slew of other attractions dotting the Parkway in both states.

 When to Go to Blue Ridge Parkway

-Unlike many National Parks, Blue Ridge Parkway is extensive enough not to get overly crowded during the peak summer season.
+Unlike many National Parks, Blue Ridge Parkway is extensive enough not to get crowded during the peak summer season.
 That being said, there are still certain areas that become more crowded during the season.
-Try travelling during the spring and autumn seasons to avoid some of these crowds.
+Try traveling during the spring and autumn seasons to avoid some of these crowds.